 A department photocopy machine is available for student use in 1328 Watkins.
-Applications to receive an account can be obtained from the AA.
-Allow 24 hours for your application to be processed.
-Once your account is activated, an email will be sent to you with your code.
+You can obtain a code from the Administrative Assistant (AA).
 This code is to be kept confidential.
 You will be held responsible for all charges generated on your code.
-(TAs and GSRs will receive copy codes to use for work-related copies.)
+(TAs and GSRs will receive copy codes to use for work- related copies.)
 The cost is currently 8¢ per copy.
 The billing cut-off is the last day of every month.
 Bills are then processed and placed in your student mailbox between the 1st and 3rd business days of the following month.
 Payment is due in full by the 10th of every month.
 Accounts with unpaid balances by the start of the next billing cycle will be disabled.
 The department is unable to carry over any balances.
 To make a payment bring your invoice and cash or check (payable to UC Regents) to the AA.
 Account balances must be cleared before physically leaving the University for extended periods of time (longer than two weeks).
 This includes summer breaks, quarters you are on leave, quarters you are in the field, and of course prior to graduation.
 Accounts that are left unresolved are reported to Student Business Services for collections.